Skip to content

 • Horseback riding

-Quadratus Lumborum Trigger Point Treatment
+Quadratus Lumborum Muscle Trigger Point Self-Treatment

-QL trigger points are relatively easy to find and treat.
+Quadratus lumborum trigger points are relatively easy to find and treat.
 Many massage therapists, physical therapists, and chiropractors are trained in TrP therapy and can show you how to find and treat the specific TrPs of the quadratus lumborum.

 NOTE: If you plan to use the workbook, you will need one of these tools for treatment.